responsible-ai-collaborative/aiid/site/gatsby-site/README.md

    npm run start:memory-mongo
    ```

    This command will start a MongoDB instance in memory, which is useful for local development and testing.
 The instance will be available at `mongodb://localhost:4110`.
 This is an ephemeral instance that will be destroyed when the process is terminated.
 It is seeded with some initial data to facilitate development.
-Seed data is stored in the `playwright/seeds` directory.
+The seed data is stored in the `playwright/seeds` directory.

-5. **Start Gatsby and Netlify Development Server**
+5. **Start the Gatsby and Netlify Development Server**

    Finally, start the Gatsby development server along with Netlify dev using: